Positivity and Kodaira embedding theorem: Some related estimates

-We shall devote the rest of the section to the proof of Proposition \ref{prop:21}.
+Since the estimates of Proposition \ref{prop:21} have other applications we include a proof here.
 The proof needs some basic algebra and computations.
 Let $a\in \mathfrak{u}(m)$ be an element of the Lie algebra of $\mathsf{U}(m)$.
 Consider the function:

 By the choice of $\Sigma$, $f(t)$ attains its minimum at $t=0$.
 This implies that $f'(0)=0$ and $f''(0)\ge 0$.
 Hence

 We exploit these by looking into some special cases of $a$.
 Let $W\perp \Sigma$ and $Z\in \Sigma$ be two fixed vectors.
 Let $a=\i \left(Z\otimes \overline{W}+W\otimes \overline{Z}\right)$.
 Then